HyelinNAM/ContrastiveDenoisingScore/README.md

 <br>
 The original CUT algorithm requires training an encoder to extract spatial information from the input image, which is inefficient.
 On the other hand, we calculate CUT loss utilizing <b> the latent representation of self-attention layers</b>.
-Those features have been shown to contain rich spatial information, disentangled from semantic information, which is exactly CUT loss requires
+Those features have been shown to contain rich spatial information, disentangled from semantic information, which is exactly CUT loss requires.
 </p>